axelrvv/GoStack/README.md

 */

 ```
-*To make the list receptive for any datatype we deal with interfaces, it's important to know how to do interface assertion when you're storing a struct in the list*
+*To make the stack receptive for any datatype we deal with interfaces, it's important to know how to do interface assertion when you're storing a struct in the stack*

 ### Example